Berdyansk-State-Pedagogical-University/OpenData-VizLab/CONTRIBUTING.md

 ## 📥 How to submit your work

-You can submit your work in two ways:
+You can submit your work in three ways:

 ### 1. **Directly via GitHub**
 - **Fork** this repository.